SchwarzIT/onyx/.changeset/chilly-experts-yell.md

 "@sit-onyx/headless": minor
 ---

 `_unstableCreateSlider` is renamed to `createSlider` and is now considered to have a stable API.
-Additionally, a new `internals.focusThumb` utility is exposed now.